GoldenSpotter/star-routes/README.md

 See [V2 Format Description.pdf](https://github.com/GoldenSpotter/star-routes/blob/master/V2%20Format%20Description.pdf) for a description of the file format.

+See [Template.hjson](https://github.com/GoldenSpotter/star-routes/blob/master/template.hjson) for a file template that can be used when creating a new nav file.

 To see nav file status and test your files, go to https://www.ifatc.org/more and use the links under *Airport Nav Data Editing*.